JeanCarletta/HeatHack-Sessions/_sources/thermal-comfort/thermal-comfort.md

-[comment]: # (:TODO: link to how to check whether your thermostat is working; how to choose a thermostat)
+[comment]: # (:TODO:  GET THIS AND HEAT THE AIR SECTION TOGETHER; link to how to check whether your thermostat is working; how to choose a thermostat)